Frequently Asked Questions

 What is the technology like in the classroom?

-Nap time for PreK and Kindergarten starts at 12:00pm.
+Nap time for PreK and Kindergarten varies.
 If students do not nap, teachers will encourage them to rest their bodies or they can read/look at books.

 Each student has their own personal mat in PreK and Kindergarten.
 You should provide a rolled nap mat or an all in one blanket which goes home for weekly washing.
 The nap mats are disinfected and cleaned daily.